 Macros can be read from the workstation or from the database.
 Use the Store Macros in Database check box on the Defaults tab in Application Global Maintenance to determine from where macros are read and where any new macros are stored.
 If the check box is selected, then all macros are read from the database, and any macros added after the check box is selected are stored in the database.
-If the check box is cleared, then all macros are read from the workstation, and any macros added after the check box is selected are stored on the workstation.
+If the check box is cleared, then all macros are read from the workstation, and any macros added after the check box is selected and any macros added after the check box is selected are stored in the database.
+If the check box is selected are stored on the workstation.
 You cannot read certain macros from the database and other macros from the workstation.